Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Chloe has a background in case management for people receiving unemployment benefits, is a Board Member of Students for Sensible Drug Policy Australia and is in her qualifying degree to become a social worker.
 She is also a member of the Australian Association of Social Workers (AASW) and the Australia Community Workers Association (ACWA).

-Chloe Span – Family Project officer, Victoria
+Chloe Span – Clinical Services Manager, Victoria

 Sally originally graduated with a Bachelor in Arts in Sociology and English and worked in Sales & Marketing and Account Management but found herself pursuing further study in psychology.
 In January 2018, while studying counselling and working as an Alcohol and Other Drugs caseworker, she began volunteering on the FDS support line, and in June 2019 started with FDS as a Family Project Officer with the amazing SA team: Kendall and Angela.
 Sally enjoys working with family members whether that is at support groups, delivering Stepping Stones or one to one support.